Parker, Hudson, Rainer & Dobbs LLP - More than 70 attorneys from offices in Atlanta and Tallahassee

 Overview

 Doug also has extensive experience representing lenders in non-healthcare asset-based loan transactions and experience representing lenders in commercial loan portfolio sales and purchases and debtor-in-possession and exit financing deals.
-His extensive experience includes structuring, negotiating, closing and restructuring asset-based and other secured loan transactions.

 Doug is a former member of the Firm’s Executive Committee and former Co-Chair of the Firm’s Recruiting Committee.